Isamu Noguchi: Early travels (1927–1937)

 Noguchi left for Paris in April 1930, and two months later received his visa to ride the Trans-Siberian Railway.
 He opted to visit Japan first rather than India, but after learning that his father Yone did not want his son to visit using his surname, a shaken Noguchi instead departed for Beijing.
 In China, he studied brush painting with Qi Baishi, staying for six months before finally sailing for Japan.
 Even before his arrival in Kobe, Japanese newspapers had picked up on Noguchi's supposed reunion with his father; though he denied that this was the reason for his visit, the two did meet in Tokyo.
 He later arrived in Kyoto to study pottery with Uno Jinmatsu.
 Here he took note of local Zen gardens and haniwa, clay funerary figures of the Kofun period which inspired his terracotta The Queen.

 Noguchi returned to New York amidst the Great Depression, finding few clients for his portrait busts.
-Instead, he hoped to sell his newly produced sculptures and brush paintings from Asia.
+However, he hoped to sell his newly produced sculptures and brush paintings from Asia.
 Though very few sold, Noguchi regarded this one-man exhibition (which began in February 1932 and toured Chicago, the west coast, and Honolulu) as his "most successful".
 Additionally, his next attempt to break into abstract art, a large streamlined figure of dancer Ruth Page entitled Miss Expanding Universe, was poorly received.
-In January 1933 he worked in Chicago with Santiago Martínez Delgado on a mural for Chicago's Century of Progress Exposition, then again found a business for his portrait busts; he moved to London in June hoping to find more work, but returned in December just before his mother Leonie's death.
+In January 1933 he worked in Chicago with Santiago Martínez Delgado on a mural for Chicago's Century of Progress Exposition, then again found a business for his portrait busts.
+He moved to London in June hoping to find more work, but returned in December just before his mother Leonie's death.

 Beginning in February 1934, Noguchi began submitting his first designs for public spaces and monuments to the Public Works of Art Program.
 One such design, a monument to Benjamin Franklin, remained unrealized for decades.
 Another design, a gigantic pyramidal earthwork entitled Monument to the American Plow, was similarly rejected, and his "sculptural landscape" of a playground, Play Mountain, was personally rejected by Parks Commissioner Robert Moses.
 He was eventually dropped from the program, and again supported himself by sculpting portrait busts.
 In early 1935, after another solo exhibition, the New York Sun's Henry McBride labeled Noguchi's Death, depicting a lynched African-American, as "a little Japanese mistake".
 That same year he produced the set for Frontier, the first of many set designs for Martha Graham.